 - A backpack big enough to hold a 9×12-inch Friday Folder.

 - You’ll come into class for just 5-10 minutes the first day.
 (If you say goodbye at the door the next day it is easier on all the kids.)
 The kids will hang up their backpacks and put their lunch in the lunch bin before class begins.
 Some of the coat hooks are pretty high, so you can walk them through the process the first morning.

 - You’ll meet them at a certain spot after school; we recommend the courtyard.
 The courtyard is swarming with K parents that first day, so there is little chance of them slipping through to meet you anywhere else!

 - A tired child, an untouched lunch, and spending an hour that evening going through the big packet of information they bring home so you can return it the next day.

-Unless they are in before-school care, kids should not come to school before 8:20 AM, when formal yard supervision begins.
+Unless they're enrolled in P.E.A.C.E., kids should not come to school before 8:20 AM, when formal yard supervision begins.
 However, the Peralta bell system may vary a few minutes late or fast.
 It’s best to aim on the early side to arrive by 8:30 AM.

-The line numbers are painted on the blacktop outside the library: 2 is for Ms. Arbogast’s class (room 102) and 3 is Ms. Powell’s class (room 103).
+The line numbers are painted on the blacktop outside the library.
 Teacher and/or teacher’s aid will come to the front of the line to lead kids into class.